 If you think about the simplest form of operant conditioning, you are probably thinking of continuous reinforcement.
 When the subject performs a behavior, they earn a reinforcement.
 This occurs every single time.

-While response rate is fairly high in the beginning, extinction occurs as soon as the continuous reinforcement stops.
-If you earn dessert every single time you clean your room, you will clean your room when you want dessert.
-But if one day, you clean your room and don’t earn dessert, you will lose trust in the reinforcement and the behavior is likely to stop.
+While the response rate is fairly high initially, extinction occurs when continuous reinforcement stops.
+If you earn dessert every time you clean your room, you will clean your room when you want dessert.
+But if you clean your room and don’t earn dessert one day, you will lose trust in the reinforcement, and the behavior will likely stop.

 The next four reinforcement schedules are called partial reinforcement.
 Reinforcements are not delivered every single time a behavior is performed.
-Instead, reinforcements are distributed based on the amount of behaviors performed or the amount of time that passes.
+Instead, reinforcements are distributed based on the amount of behaviors performed or time passed.

 Fixed ratio reinforcement

 “Ratio” refers to the amount of responses.
 “Fixed” refers to a consistent amount.
-Put them together and you get a schedule of reinforcement with a consistent amount of responses.
-Rewards programs often used fixed ratio reinforcement schedules to encourage customers to keep coming back.
+Put them together, and you get a schedule of reinforcement with a consistent amount of responses.
+Rewards programs often use fixed ratio reinforcement schedules to encourage customers to return.
 For every ten smoothies, you get one free.

 Every time you spend $100, you get $20 off on your next purchase.
 The free smoothie and reduced purchases are both reinforcements distributed after a consistent amount of behaviors.
 It could take a subject two years or two weeks to reach that tenth smoothie – either way, the reinforcement is distributed after that tenth purchase.